-Many have put the blame for the epidemic of painkiller abuse on the shoulders of prescribing physicians.
-No one group is solely to blame, but doctors have been known to overprescribe opioids, often giving them to patients who don’t truly need them.
-The Food and Drug Administration (FDA), which has made opioid abuse and addiction its number one priority, has encouraged education among physicians as to how and when to appropriately prescribe opioid painkillers.
+Many have blamed the painkiller abuse epidemic on prescribing physicians.
+No one group is solely to blame.
+However, doctors have been known to overprescribe opioids, often giving them to patients who don’t truly need them.
+The FDA’s number one priority is to discourage opioid abuse and addiction.
+To do this, they have advocated that physicians receive more educational training on when it is appropriate to prescribe painkillers.
 Manufacturers of these drugs are now required to provide training for doctors to help them prescribe more appropriately and monitor patients using painkillers.

 The Role of Drug Makers

-The FDA has attempted to make painkillers safer by regulating the way in which drug manufacturers make, label and sell their products.
-One product that has contributed greatly to opioid addiction is the extended-release pill.
-This is a formulation that allows a patient with chronic pain to take one pill a day and get round-the-clock relief in small doses.
-Abusers quickly learned to crush the pill in order to get a higher dose all at once.
-The FDA now requires that these types of pills include strongly worded labels warning about the risks of overdose and addiction if misused.
+The FDA has attempted to make painkillers safer by regulating how drug manufacturers make, label, and sell their products.
+One product that has contributed significantly to opioid addiction is the extended-release pill.
+This formulation allows a patient with chronic pain to take one pill a day and get round-the-clock relief in small doses.
+Abusers quickly learned to crush the pill to get a higher amount all at once.
+The FDA now requires that these pills include strongly worded labels warning about the risks of overdose and addiction if misused.

 The Role of Law Makers